bnb-chain/bnb-chain.github.io/docs/learn/genesis.md

 # Genesis File

-In this section, we explain how the genesis file of the Binance Smart Chain is structured.
+In this section, we explain how the genesis file of the BNB Smart Chain is structured.

 ## What is a Genesis File